ValKmjolnir/Nasal-Interpreter/README.md

 ![clang++](https://img.shields.io/badge/LLVM-clang++-262D3A?style=flat-square&logo=LLVM)
 ![vs](https://img.shields.io/badge/Visual_Studio-MSVC-5C2D91?style=flat-square&logo=visualstudio)

 Better download the latest update source of the interpreter and build it!
-It's quite easy to build this interpreter.
+It's quite easy to build this interpreter, what you need are only two things: C++ compiler and the `make`.
+There is no third-party library used in this project.

 __CAUTION__: If want to use the release zip/tar.gz file to build the interpreter, please read the [__Release Notes__](./doc/dev.md#release-notes) to make sure this release file has no fatal bugs.

 Use g++(`MinGW-w64`) or MSVC(`Visual Studio`) on `Windows` .